Denis Dalton (footballer)

-Denis Dalton (born 10 October 1942) is a former Australian rules footballer who played for Collingwood in the Victorian Football League (VFL) during the 1960s and a former international lawn bowler.
+Denis Francis Dalton (born 10 October 1942) is a former Australian rules footballer who played for Collingwood in the Victorian Football League (VFL) during the 1960s.

 Australian rules

 An Old Paradian, Dalton was used mostly as a rover in his two seasons at Collingwood.
 He appeared in the 1964 VFL Grand Final and kicked a goal from the forward pocket, in a four-point loss.
 Dalton later played for Preston in the Victorian Football Association, and finished equal-third for the J. J. Liston Trophy in 1967.

-Lawn bowls

-He won a bronze medal at the 1982 Commonwealth Games in Brisbane for the Men's Pairs, with Peter Rheuben.
-It was the same Commonwealth Games where another former VFL player, Bob Edmond, won a silver medal for weightlifting.

-Eight years later he lost the bronze medal play off in the fours with Ken Woods, Dennis Katunarich and Rex Johnston at the 1990 Commonwealth Games in Auckland.